Bedtime & Screen Time Rules

 Be consistent with bedtime.
 Changing bedtime frequently undermines the rule.
 Kids adapt better to consistent limits.

 Start generous, then tighten.
-It's easier to reduce screen time gradually than to start strict and face rebellion.
+It is easier to reduce screen time gradually than to start strict and face rebellion.

 Use the Activity insights.
 Check when your child actually uses their device.
-You might discover they don't need as much time as they have.
+You might discover they are spending most of their screen time right before bed — which means the daily limit is fine but bedtime needs to be earlier.

 Weekend flexibility matters.
-Slightly later bedtimes and longer limits on weekends feel fair to kids.
+Slightly later bedtimes and longer limits on weekends feel fair to kids and reduce arguments.

 Can my child change the clock to bypass bedtime?

 No. ParentalEdge uses server time, not device time.
-Changing the device clock doesn't affect restrictions.
+Changing the device clock does not affect restrictions.

 What if there's a power outage or emergency?

 Essential apps always work.
-Your child can always call or message you.
+Your child can always call or message you, even during bedtime or when the daily limit is reached.

 How do I temporarily disable all restrictions?